nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <br>

-## Remove modules from the list of completed modules: `remove <module_code>`
+## Remove modules from the Transcript: `remove <module_code>`

-You can remove any module that you added to your list of completed modules using this command.
+You can remove any module that you added to your list of completed modules or transcript using this command.

 For example: If you have CS2113T already to your list of completed modules.
 You can type `remove CS2113T` to remove this module and its corresponding grade from the list of modules completed.